-Homeschooling is the education of children at home by their parents.
+School Choice includes the education of children at home by their parents.
 Families can choose to school their student with any curriculum they choose and still attend SPRUCE.
 Our classes are supplemental to your child's core education taught at home including but not limited to reading, writing, and speaking, mathematics, history, civics, literature, science, and regular courses of instruction in the constitution of the United States.

 Our families share the curriculum they use and we offer Curriculum Resources on our website for you to navigate the curriculum that works best for your student.
-SPRUCE does not support or suggest any specific core curriculum.
+SPRUCE does not endorse, support or suggest any specific core curriculum but encourages families to communicate with other parents regarding curriculum choice.